 Dab Herb Makeup offers a range of unique tea balms.
 The tea lip balm range includes Lavender-Vanilla, Hibiscus Grapefruit, Matcha, and Choco-Assam.

-Each of these eco-friendly lip blams comes in glass jars that you can reuse.
+Each eco-friendly lip balm comes in glass jars that you can reuse.
 The brand also offers a refill option for some of its products in metal and glass containers to support the zero-waste community.
 Apart from the balms, Dab Herb offers a range of zero-waste makeup products.
-Instead of using harsh ingredients, Dab Herb uses natural, organic, and food-grade ingredients - all sourced responsibly.
+Instead of harsh ingredients, Dab Herb uses natural, organic, and food-grade ingredients - all sourced responsibly.

-The Matcha zero waste lip balm featured includes shea butter, extra virgin olive oil, hemp seed oil, peppermint essential oil, and matcha green tea.
-The oil blend with the shea butter gives their creamy lip balms a smooth texture making them easy to glide over your skin.
-While matcha tea gives the product a sweet herbal taste.
+The Matcha Zero Waste lip balm includes shea butter, extra virgin olive oil, hemp seed oil, peppermint essential oil, and matcha green tea.
+The oil blend with the shea butter gives their creamy lip balms a smooth texture, making them easy to glide over your skin.
+Matcha tea gives the product a sweet herbal taste.
 Peppermint oil contributes to the minty scent and flavor.

 The brand checks the eco-friendly box in various ways.
 It uses organic ingredients, offers sustainable lip balm packaging, sources ethically, and offers refills.

 This brand offers a zero-waste lip balm set consisting of three flavors.
 The flavors in the set are Raspberry Shea, Mango Coconut, and Peppermint.
-Depending on what you like, you can purchase the variety pack or buy a bundle with the same flavor.
+You can purchase a variety pack or a bundle with the same flavor, depending on your preference.

 These products come in compostable paper tubes and contain safe ingredients perfect for sensitive lips.
-Some of the ingredients in each tube include shea butter, vitamin e, and plant-derived wax.
+Each tube's ingredients include shea butter, vitamin E, and plant-derived wax.
 The brand packages and ships its eco-friendly lip balm using zero-waste materials.

 Eco People offers a personalized service that allows you to swap ingredients.
 So, if you have allergies to any ingredient, you can reach out to them for a customized ingredient swap.
 Due to the absence of additives such as preservatives, lip balms are susceptible to temperature changes.
 As a rule of thumb, keep your products in cool places and away from heat.